When to discount and when not to

 Recommended scenarios

-Paste the discount request and your current deal structure.
-Flowdockr will help you decide whether to hold, trade, or reshape the offer.
+Paste the client's discount request and your current scope.
+FlowDockr will help you draft a reply that holds, trades, or reshapes the offer without sounding defensive.

 Is offering a discount always bad?